dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     "
     .. _dcmStorageVerificationInitialDelay:

-    :ref:`Storage Verification Initial Delay <dcmStorageVerificationInitialDelay>`",string,"Delay in ISO-8601 duration format PnYnMnD or PnW of first Storage Verification of a Series after it was received.
+    :ref:`Storage Verification Initial Delay <dcmStorageVerificationInitialDelay>`",string,"Delay of first Storage Verification of a Series after it was received.
 May be overwritten by configured values for particular Archive Network AEs.

     (dcmStorageVerificationInitialDelay)"
     "
     .. _dcmStorageVerificationPeriod:

-    :ref:`Storage Verification Period <dcmStorageVerificationPeriod>`",string,"Period between successive Storage Verifications of one Series in ISO-8601 period format PnYnMnD or PnW
+    :ref:`Storage Verification Period <dcmStorageVerificationPeriod>`",string,"Period between successive Storage Verifications of one Series.

     (dcmStorageVerificationPeriod)"
     "